 I’ve always heard how evil PayDay cash loans are.
-They have been called “scams“ and “ripoffs”.
-I, personally, never had a run in with them until recently.
-I met with a 60+ year old woman that was having a hard time making it work financially.
+They have been called “scams“ and “ripoffs.”
+I, personally, never had a run-in with them until recently.
+I met with a 60+-year-old woman who was having a hard time making it work financially.

-When she showed me her statement my jaw almost hit the desk.
-She had taken out a 9 month loan of $400 (or so) and her interest rate was 521%!
+When she showed me her statement, my jaw almost hit the desk.
+She had taken out a 9-month loan of $400 (or so), and her interest rate was 521%!
 I really thought it was a typo at first.
 The loan accrued a $5.35 interest charge per day. $5.35 PER DAY!

 In many cases, all you need to get a payday loan is a bank account and proof that you have a job.
 You head into the payday loan place with this information, fill out a form, and write a check for the amount of money you want, plus the fee that payday loan places charge.

-PayDay Cash Loans are Dangerous
+Payday Cash Loans Are Dangerous

 You pay the fee, and your loan term is extended.
 While it doesn’t seem like much to come in with $25 twice each month to renew a $500 payday loan, the money starts to add up.
 In 10 months, you have already repaid the $500, but that’s just in the fees; you still owe the original $500.

-PayDay Cash Loans Have Outrageous Fees
+Payday Cash Loans Have Outrageous Fees

 Break the Cycle!

 That is money that you could be using to invest — literally — in your future, building wealth (or at least a decent emergency fund).
-You could be using that money to go on a family vacation, or buy something that improves the quality of your life.
+You could be using that money to go on a family vacation or buy something that improves the quality of your life.

 When you continually pay large amounts of interest, you are not getting anything of value in return.
 You are simply paying for the privilege of borrowing money for things that you may not need.